Consensys/linea-tracer/README.md

 Contributions are welcome!

 ### Guidelines for Non-Code and other Trivial Contributions
 Please keep in mind that we do not accept non-code contributions like fixing comments, typos or some other trivial fixes.
-Although we appreciate the extra help, managing lots of these small contributions is unfeasible, and puts extra pressure in our continuous delivery systems (running all tests, etc).
+Although we appreciate the extra help, managing lots of these small contributions is unfeasible, and puts extra pressure on our continuous delivery systems (running all tests, etc).
 Feel free to open an issue pointing to any of those errors, and we will batch them into a single change.

 1. [Create an issue](https://github.com/Consensys/linea-arithmetization/issues).
 > If the proposed update requires input, also tag us for discussion.